nandans01/Intelligent-Stock-Investment-Advisor/README.md

 - **Persistent Memory:** Implement session-based memory to store user preferences (risk appetite, favored sectors) for personalized recommendations.
 - **Advanced Risk Analytics** Integrate risk-adjusted metrics such as Sharpe ratio, Value-at-Risk (VaR), and scenario-based stress testing for more robust portfolio optimization.
 - **UI Dashboard:** Develop an interactive web interface for real-time query input, visualization of recommendations, and performance tracking.
-- **Integration with Brokerage APIs:** Add rationale for each recommendation using LLM interpretability techniques to improve transparency and trust.
+- **Integration with Brokerage APIs:** Enable end-to-end execution of trades and portfolio rebalancing for enterprise and retail use cases.
 - **Scalability:** Deploy as a cloud-native microservice architecture for enterprise adoption and high availability.

 ## 11. Steps to Run Agent Locally